beyondguo/genius/README.md

 'The Conference on Empirical Methods welcomes the submission of research papers.
 Abstracts should be in the form of a paper or presentation.
 Please submit abstracts to the following email address: eemml.stanford.edu.
 The conference will be held at Stanford University on April 1618, 2019.
 The theme of the conference is Deep Learning.'
 ```

+If you have a lot of sketches, you can batch-up your sketches to a Huggingface `Dataset` object, which can be much faster.

+TODO: we are also building a python package for more convenient use of GENIUS, which will be released in few weeks.

-#### 2. If you want to do **data augmentation** to generate new training samples
+#### 2. If you have an NLP dataset (e.g. classification) and want to do data augmentation to enlarge your dataset...

-Please check [genius/augmentation_tools](https://github.com/beyondguo/genius/tree/master/augmentation_tools), where we provide ready-to-run scripts for data augmentation for text classification/NER/MRC tasks.
+Please check [genius/augmentation_clf](https://github.com/beyondguo/genius/tree/master/augmentation_clf) and [genius/augmentation_ner_qa](https://github.com/beyondguo/genius/tree/master/augmentation_ner_qa), where we provide ready-to-run scripts for data augmentation for text classification/NER/MRC tasks.

----

-## GENIUS as A Strong Data Augmentation Tool:
+## Augmentation Experiments:
+Data augmentation is an important application for natural language generation (NLG) models, which is also a valuable evaluation of whether the generated text can be used in real applications.
 - Setting: Low-resource setting, where only n={50,100,200,500,1000} labeled samples are available for training.
 The below results are the average of all training sizes.
 - Text Classification Datasets: [HuffPost](https://huggingface.co/datasets/khalidalt/HuffPost), [BBC](https://huggingface.co/datasets/SetFit/bbc-news), [SST2](https://huggingface.co/datasets/glue), [IMDB](https://huggingface.co/datasets/imdb), [Yahoo](https://huggingface.co/datasets/yahoo_answers_topics), [20NG](https://huggingface.co/datasets/newsgroup).
 - Base classifier: [DistilBERT](https://huggingface.co/distilbert-base-cased)